baindlapranayraj/proof-of-blogs/solana_limitations.md

 In simple terms, it's a group of computers or nodes connected together to share data 📦 among them.
 This can involve communication between two local nodes/computers (LAN) or between computers across the globe (Internet).

 For In order to communicate with nodes effectively without sending data 📦 or information to the wrong destination node, we need a set of rules or protocols to follow. **IP (Internet Protocol)** is the universal addressing system for nodes on a network.
 IP provides unique address for every node or computer and uses these addresses to route and deliver data packets 📦 to the correct destination.
+Data sent over a network isn’t sent all at once.
+It’s broken into small pieces called packets.

 But solana also uses UDP(User Datagram Protocol) on top of IP, to send the packets/data 📦 more quickly (unlike in etheareum uses TCP which do lots of checks and hinders the speed if packet is too large).
 UDP just fires packets 📦, as fast as possible, with no guarantee they’ll arrive.
 But 🍑 if packet is large(if greater then MTU) then might get fragmented(splitted) which we may loose some data which reduces the reliablity.